pippinbarr/cart253-2018/modules/core-object-oriented-programming/core-object-oriented-programming.md

 }
 ```

-- And we'll add a `handleBounce()` method to our Ball a bit later
+- We'll actually add a `handleBounce()` method to our `Ball` class a bit later
-- For now, let's get the controls working...
+- For now, let's get the controls working.
+- How would we do that?

 ---

+## Defining input keys

 ```javascript
 function Paddle(x,y,w,h,speed,downKey,upKey) {